 vibe: 4.5 | quality: 4.5 | service: 4.5 | selection: 4.5 | food: 4.5 | $$

 Located right off the highway in Worchester, MA (whatever highway that is), this place was incredible.
+Nice atmosphere, simple, with a kind of early 20th century American pub feel.
+There's a good sized bar and plenty of seating.
 A selection of about 20 beers on tap, and many of them were things you just can't get anywhere else.
-I visited in 2011 after their stout-fest when they still had a great selection of stouts leftover.
+I first visited in 2011 after their stout-fest when they still had a great selection of stouts leftover.
+Service was fine.
+Bartenders were attentive and seemed knowledgeable.
 And the food...
 Lemme just say, I got the potato & herb pizza, and it was just about one of the best things I've ever had.
 My lovely wife got the hummus slate, and that was also amazing, and I don't even like hummus.
-I'd love to be able to go back here.
+I look forward to visiting again.

 04-29-2011 12:58:17 | More by Rifugium

 vibe: 4 | quality: 4.5 | service: 4 | selection: 4 | food: 4.5 | $$$